 Once your Book Cover is covered turn it over.
 You will be cutting the corners to fold the tissue paper over as shown in the image below.
 Be sure to not cut all the way to the corner.
 You want to leave around 2mm at the tip.

+On the back side of the cover glue along the edge and fold the paper over.
+Once glued, set it aside and start cutting petals and 2 circles out of the patterned paper.
 Take the Ink Pad and slide the edge of each petal across it to give each one an outline.
 Don't worry if it smears a bit here and there and is not perfect.
 Those little accidents make for a lot of beautiful texture!

 NOW here is what I did and then changed it. (wink) You can follow me exactly or skip to the Gesso.....ha ha